mokshadharma/llm-instructions/ed-non-interactive-guide.md

 EDSCRIPT2847
 ```

 If the assertion failed, `$?` will be non-zero after the script completes.
 The edit still executed, so you may need to revert with `git checkout` and retry.
-This is why one-edit-per-invocation is safer.
+This is why one-operation-per-invocation is safer.

 ## Robust Editing Patterns